tauplatform/rhomobile-docs/docs/en/7.5/guide/runtime_config.md

 ##Authentication
 ###Password
-Specifies the password to be provided automatically when RhoElements is instructed to navigate to any page which requires basic or digest HTTP authentication.
+Specifies the password to be provided automatically when the application is instructed to navigate to any page which requires basic or digest HTTP authentication.
 If this setting is absent, a login prompt will be displayed with a password of "".

-NOTE: RhoElements permits the user to enter incorrect credentials twice before presenting the HTTP 401 Unauthorized page.
+NOTE: Rhodes permits the user to enter incorrect credentials twice before presenting the HTTP 401 Unauthorized page.
 Your application should be designed to handle this scenario.<br>

 **Configuration Identifier**: AUTHPASS_GLOBAL<br>
 **Possible Values**: ASCII text<br>
 **Platforms**: Android, iOS, WM/CE<br>

 ###Username
-Specifies the username to be provided automatically when RhoElements is instructed to navigate to a page that requires basic or digest HTTP authentication.
+Specifies the username to be provided automatically when the application is instructed to navigate to a page that requires basic or digest HTTP authentication.
 If this setting is absent, a login prompt will be displayed with a username of "".

-NOTE: RhoElements permits the user to enter incorrect credentials twice before presenting the HTTP 401 Unauthorized page.
+NOTE: the application permits the user to enter incorrect credentials twice before presenting the HTTP 401 Unauthorized page.
 Your application should be designed to handle this scenario.<br>

 **Configuration Identifier**: AUTHUSER_GLOBAL<br>
 **Possible Values**: ASCII text<br>